 Sugar, milk, cocoa butter and other ingredients dilute the amount of theobromine and caffeine in chocolate.
 So cocoa and dark chocolate are more toxic than milk chocolate, because they have a higher concentration of theobromine.

-“White chocolate,” by the way, is not poisonous.
+“White chocolate,” by the way, is not poisonous for dogs.
 Despite its name it contains no chocolate, and therefore no theobromine.

 The information in the table below is taken from a more complete list on the Hershey website [note: no longer found].
 It gives you an idea of how methylxanthine (theobromine + caffeine) levels vary by product.